Eastern hunter-gatherer: Material culture

-Adoption of pottery among East European hunter-gatherers, during the 6th millennium BC (from the first adoption circa 5900 BC in the North Caspian Sea -or possibly from beyond the Urals area-, to final diffusion circa 5500 BC in the Baltic).
+A map of the adoption of pottery among Eastern European hunter-gatherers, during the 6th millennium BCE.
+From the first adoption circa 5900 BCE in the North Caspian Sea -or possibly from beyond the Urals area-, to a final diffusion circa 5500 BCE in the Baltic.

-As hunter-gatherers, the EHGs initially relied on stone tools and artifacts derived from ivory, horns or antlers.
-From circa 5,900 BC, they started to adopt pottery in the area of the northern Caspian Sea, or possibly from beyond the Urals.
+As hunter-gatherers, the EHGs initially relied upon stone tools and artifacts that were derived from ivory, horns, or antlers.
+From circa 5,900 BCE, they started to adopt pottery in the area of the northern Caspian Sea, or possibly from east of the Ural Mountains.

 In barely three or four centuries, pottery spread over a distance of about 3,000 kilometers, reaching as far as the Baltic Sea.
 This technological spread was much faster than the spread of agriculture itself, and mainly occurred through technology transfer between hunter-gatherer groups, rather than through the demic diffusion of agriculturalists.